drghirlanda/alex/Manual.md

 that each line identifies all independent variables it pertains to (so called "long format" in statistical software).
-Another reason for including this information is that in this way you don't have to load it into your statistical software from other files.
+Another reason for including this information is that in this way you don't have to load it into your statistical software from other files and then merge the data.

 The other columns of the data files are as follows: